Menu

 Canadian Critical Care Review (CCCR)

-Save the Date: June 8-9, 2024 at the Toronto Airport Marriot Hotel, Toronto ON
+June 7-9, 2024 at the Toronto Airport Marriot Hotel, Toronto ON

 The Canadian Critical Care Review is held annually and is designed specifically to meet the educational needs of practicing intensivists and critical care trainees.
 It addresses the clinical challenges faced both during the Royal College subspecialty examinations in critical care and in professional practice.
 The review course is intended as a knowledge consolidation and assessment exercise.